Winter Clothes for Kids: Our Favorite Cold-Weather Layers

 Outstanding Base Layers for Kids

-Your kids’ base layer offers some insulation from the elements, but it should also wick away moisture so that your kids will stay warm and dry, even when they sweat.
-We love Capilene for thermal underwear for kids because it is so easy to care for.
+Your kids’ base layer offers some insulation from the elements, but it should also wick away moisture, ensuring your kids stay warm and dry, even when they sweat.
+We love Capilene and Merino wool for kids’ thermal underwear because it is so easy to care for.

 Merino wool is warmer than Capilene, is naturally antimicrobial, and doesn’t smell.
-Wool often requires special handling when washing, so be sure you read the label so you know what you’re getting into!
+Wool often requires special handling when washing, so be sure to read the label to understand what you’re getting into.

 Kids’ Capilene® Midweight Bottoms at Crew by Patagonia